Nixtla/statsforecast/experiments/m3/README.md

 |-----|-------:|-------:|--------:|--------:|
 |StatsForecast ensemble| 1.10 | 1.32 | 2.38 | 1.08 |

 The authors of the paper only report computational time for the monthly group, which amounts to 20,680 mins or 14.3 days.
 In comparison, the StatsForecast ensemble only takes 2.38 minutes to run for that group.
-Furthermore, the authors don't report times for Hyperparameter optimization.
+Furthermore, the authors don't include times for Hyperparameter optimization.

 For this comparison, we will take the reported 14 days of computational time.
 However, it must be noted that the true computational time must be significantly higher for all groups.